coder-hxl/coderhxl/README.md

 coderhxl add-page2 main -d src/views/main # Specify that components are created to src/views/main and routing configuration is created to src/router/main
 ```

-## Details
+##More

-For details, run the command line tool:
+Run the command line tool:

 ```shell
 coderhxl -h
 ```

+If you have any questions, please mention Issues in https://github.com/coder-hxl/coderhxl.